-Students in Associate Degree programs must complete the minimum number of semester hours of college credit required for the degree with a cumulative grade point average of 2.0 or higher.
-At least twenty- five percent of the required semester hours of college credit must be earned at Lee College.
+Students in Associate Degree programs must complete the minimum number of semester hours of college credit required for the degree (no less than 60 credit hours) with a cumulative Lee College grade point average of 2.0 or higher.
+At least twenty-five percent of the required semester hours of college credit must be earned at Lee College.
 Students are encouraged to apply for graduation online in the Admissions and Records portion of the Lee College website.
 Students who meet qualifications for graduation but do not apply will be awarded the credential upon successful completion of the program requirements.